-Another option is to hop on a boat.
-See our post about 4th of July fireworks cruises out of Manhattan, Brooklyn and Weehawken, New Jersey.
+If you feel like splurging, consider hopping on a boat.
+We have a post about 4th of July fireworks cruises sailing out of Manhattan, Brooklyn, the Bronx and New Jersey.

 - This Week: Best July Events for NYC Kids, July 4th Weekend Fun, Focus on Washington Heights & Inwood